niccoicco9/dashboard/README.md

 ## Features

-- Search users by name/email
+- Search users by name
 - Filter by role
 - User list with infinite scroll and loading skeletons
 - Side panel with user details